And greetings, welcome back, ladies and gentlemen.

 It should have so outraged them that somebody in this party, preferably our nominee, would stand up and decry all of this.

-These false, the Democrat Party is the party of 150 years of racism and segregation and Jim Crow.
+The Democrat Party is the party of 150 years of racism and segregation and Jim Crow.

 The larger percentage of Republicans in the Senate voted for that than Democrats, enabling it to pass.

-But there is there's such fear.
+But there's such fear.

-And when fear is the thing that guides your decision making, the odds are you're going to make the wrong decision well over half the time.
+And when fear is the thing that guides your decision-making, the odds are you're going to make the wrong decision well over half the time.

-I mean, I don't want to say I don't know what can be done, but I think I think if it's not in these guys' hearts, if it's not in their minds, nobody can put it there.
+But I think if it's not in these guys' hearts, if it's not in their minds, nobody can put it there.

 And you would think that they would see it.

-You would think that it would be as obvious as the sky is blue, why they lost in 06, what they have to do to avoid losing in 08.
+You would think that it would be as obvious as the sky is blue why they lost in 06, what they have to do to avoid losing in 08.

-But I maintain to you, and I've said this way too many times.
+But I maintain to you, and I've said this way too many times, I think Washington poisons people.

 You go there after a while, you lose the worldview that you had before you got there.